Rindbee/godot-docs-l10n/classes/es/class_object.rst

+For methods that are deferred from the same thread, the order of execution at idle time is identical to the order in which ``call_deferred`` was called.

 See also :ref:`Callable.call_deferred()<class_Callable_method_call_deferred>`.

 \ **Note:** In C#, ``method`` must be in snake_case when referring to built-in Godot methods.
 Prefer using the names exposed in the ``MethodName`` class to avoid allocating a new :ref:`StringName<class_StringName>` on each call.